-Services that are covered for you What you must pay when you get these services in-network and out-of-network Medical Nutrition Therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
 We cover three hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and two hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
-A physician must prescribe these services and renew their order yearly if your treatment is needed into the next plan year.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered medical nutrition therapy services.
+A physician must prescribe these services and renew their order yearly if your treatment is needed into the next plan year. covered medical nutrition therapy services.
 Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
 There is no coinsurance, copayment, or deductible for the MDPP benefit.
 Medicare Part B Prescription Drugs These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan \$0 copayment for each Medicare-covered Part B drug and non-chemotherapy drugs to treat cancer.
-Additionally, for the administration of that drug, your cost share depends on where you received the drug or infusion services.
+Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan 20% coinsurance for each Medicare-covered Part B drug and non-chemotherapy drugs to treat cancer.
+Starting April 1, 2023, you may pay less for certain rebatable drugs.
+This list and the cost of each rebatable drug changes every quarter.
+Additionally, for the administration of that drug, you will pay the cost-sharing that applies to primary care provider